carlosramosgallardo/kubernetes-ethereum-dev-smart-contracts/README.md

 ---

-For installation instructions, detailed configurations, and hands-on exercises, please refer to the **[Course Guide](course/guide.md)**.
+For a deeper dive into the setup, configurations, and hands-on exercises, check out the full course here. 🚀

 ---